 For example, my son struggles with handwriting.
 For copywork practice, we wrote Bible verses related to dragons.
 He couldn’t wait to do it each day.
 Sometimes you have to think outside the box to get something that fits, but it’s always worth the effort.
 Please never think an official curriculum of some sort will solve your learning issues if it bores the poor tyke to tears.

 This is actually the reason I created the Reading Journal.
-It’s the perfect way to allow your kiddos to read anything that interests them while at the same time having the accountability for processing the material.
+It’s the perfect way to allow your kiddos to read anything that interests them while at the same time having accountability for processing the material.
 It’s been a lifesaver for my child who struggles with reading.
+We have various levels to choose from to meet your specific needs and grade levels.

 Covers multiple subjects

 As a work-at-home mom with 4 kids, I absolutely must combine things when it comes to homeschooling.
 There are two ways to do this.
 First, you can combine ages.
 Apologia’s science and worldview curriculum are excellent examples of this.
 You can work with multiple children from the same text using different workbooks.
 The Mystery of History is another great example.

 The second way to combine is to find a single curriculum that covers multiple subjects.
 Notgrass History is a great example of this for high school.
 Instead of just getting a history credit, you get one for Bible and English at the same time.
 That’s a triple win.

-Even better, combine both methods as I did with To Every Nation and To Every Nation 2, my studies of missionaries.
+Even better, combine both methods as I did with my To Every Nation studies about missionaries.
 Not only can they be used across elementary and middle school, but they also cover history, geography, Bible, and reading/writing.

 Need More Help with Homeschool Planning?